kaelynj/sanctuary-amongst-the-stars/docs/world-information/locations/outer-system/neptune.md

 - **Habitat Type:** Cylinder
 - **Allegiance:** Mercurial

 Mahogany was founded on the principle that uplifts and AGIs didn't require human intervention.
-It's now an inspriation for other mercurial colonies, but Mahogany's autonomy doesn't mean isolation.
+It's now an inspiration for other mercurial colonies, but Mahogany's autonomy doesn't mean isolation.
 Its residents actively participate in system-wide scientific research, political activism, and media production.
-Mahogonans are most concered with helping mercuriials avoid persecution and establish new communities.
+Mahogonans are most concerned with helping mercurials avoid persecution and establish new communities.

 ### Afrik
 - **Habitat Type:** Torus